appeppin/facial-recognition-technology-terms/README.md

 # Facial recognition: defining terms to clarify challenges

+*This a simplified version for collaboration – you can read our [full blogpost on facial recognition terms here](https://www.adalovelaceinstitute.org/facial-recognition-defining-terms-to-clarify-challenges/).*

 These four dimensions help clarify different cases of facial recognition technology, and the issues that surround them:

 1.	**Task** – when people talk about facial recognition technology, they’re usually referring to the use of advanced statistical analysis to do one of a number of tasks